 Development Account Projects

-Strengthening capacities to utilize workers’ remittances in financing for development
+Strengthening capacities to utilize workers’ remittances for development

 International remittances to developing countries have grown rapidly over the past decade.
 While the recent economic crisis has seen a moderation in remittance flows, they have remained far more stable than other categories of private capital flows.
 In some countries with a long history of emigration, such as El Salvador and Mexico, Governments have adopted comprehensive strategies to harness remittances for development which are aimed at increasing the inflows of remittances channelled through the banking system and directing them towards financing development projects.
 These initiatives, together with fiscal and institutional incentives, have resulted in an increase of inflows remitted and channelled to finance development, and have helped to create jobs, reduce illiteracy rates, alleviate poverty and improve population well-being, thus contributing to achieving the Millennium Development Goals.
 They can also compensate for the current reduction in foreign direct investment experienced by many least developed countries.